-Boone County sheriff pleas for better mental health care for officers after nearly losing daughter to PTSD
+Boone County sheriff pleads for better mental health care for officers after nearly losing daughter to PTSD

 BOONE COUNTY, Ind. – Boone County Sheriff Mike Nielsen is making an emotional plea for better mental health care for officers after he says he almost lost his daughter to PTSD.